8uddishh/Highland-Rx/highland-rx-examples/operators/delay.md

 # delay
 ### signature: delay(delay: number | Date, scheduler: Scheduler): Observable
-Delay emitted values by given time.
+> Delays the emission of items from the source Observable by a given timeout or until a given Date.

 # Examples
 ## Example 1: Delay for increasing durations